OSC/ood-documentation/source/installation/resource-manager/kubernetes.rst

 Kyverno Policies
 ****************

 Once Kubernetes is available to OnDemand, it's possible for users to use ``kubectl`` to submit arbirary pods to Kubernetes.
 To ensure proper security with Kubernetes a policy engine such as `Kyverno`_ can be used to ensure certain security standards.

-For OnDemand maybe of the `Kyverno baseline and restricted sescurity policies`_ will work.
+For OnDemand many of the `Kyverno baseline and restricted sescurity policies`_ will work.
 There are also policies that can be deployed to ensure the UID/GID of user pods match that user's UID/GID on the HPC clusters.
 Some `example policies`_ do things such as enforce UID/GID and other security standards for OnDemand.
 These policies rely heavily on the fact that OnDemand usage in Kubernetes using a namespace prefix.

-The policies enforcing UID/GID and supplemental groups are utilizing the `k8-ldap-configmap`_ tool that generates ConfigMap resources based on LDAP data.
+The policies enforcing UID/GID and supplemental groups are using data supplied by the `k8-ldap-configmap`_ tool that generates ConfigMap resources based on LDAP data.
 This tool runs as a deployment inside the Kubernetes cluster.

 Enforcing Walltimes
 *******************

 In order to enforce that OnDemand pods have a finite runtime it's necessary to deploy a service that can cleanup pods that have run past their walltime.
 Also because OnDemand is bootstrapping a namespace per user it's useful to cleanup unused namespaces.

 The OnDemand pods will have the ``pod.kubernetes.io/lifetime`` annotation set that is read by `job-pod-reaper`_ that will kill pods that have reached their walltime.
 The `job-pod-reaper`_ service runs as a Deployment inside Kubernetes and will kill any pods based on the lifetime annotation.
-Below is an example of Helm values to use configure job-pod-reaper for OnDemand:
+Below is an example of Helm values that can be used to configure job-pod-reaper for OnDemand:

 .. code-block:: yaml